lucasvolkmer/d2l-en-branch/chapter_optimization/adagrad.md

 ## Recursos esparsos e taxas de aprendizado

-Imagine that we are training a language model.
-To get good accuracy we typically want to decrease the learning rate as we keep on training, usually at a rate of $\mathcal{O}(t^{-\frac{1}{2}})$ or slower.
-Now consider a model training on sparse features, i.e., features that occur only infrequently.
-This is common for natural language, e.g., it is a lot less likely that we will see the word *preconditioning* than *learning*.
-However, it is also common in other areas such as computational advertising and personalized collaborative filtering.
-After all, there are many things that are of interest only for a small number of people.

 Imagine que estamos treinando um modelo de linguagem.
 Para obter uma boa precisão, normalmente queremos diminuir a taxa de aprendizado à medida que continuamos treinando, normalmente a uma taxa de $\mathcal{O}(t^{-\frac{1}{2}})$ ou mais lenta.
 Agora, considere um treinamento de modelo em recursos esparsos, ou seja, recursos que ocorrem raramente.
-Isso é comum para a linguagem natural, por exemplo, é muito menos provável que vejamos a palavra * pré-condicionamento * do que * aprendizagem *.
+Isso é comum para a linguagem natural, por exemplo, é muito menos provável que vejamos a palavra *précondicionamento* do que *aprendizagem*.
 No entanto, também é comum em outras áreas, como publicidade computacional e filtragem colaborativa personalizada.
 Afinal, existem muitas coisas que interessam apenas a um pequeno número de pessoas.

-Parameters associated with infrequent features only receive meaningful updates whenever these features occur.
-Given a decreasing learning rate we might end up in a situation where the parameters for common features converge rather quickly to their optimal values, whereas for infrequent features we are still short of observing them sufficiently frequently before their optimal values can be determined.
-In other words, the learning rate either decreases too slowly for frequent features or too quickly for infrequent ones.
+Os parâmetros associados a recursos pouco frequentes recebem apenas atualizações significativas sempre que esses recursos ocorrem.
+Dada uma taxa de aprendizado decrescente, podemos acabar em uma situação em que os parâmetros para características comuns convergem rapidamente para seus valores ideais, enquanto para características raras ainda não podemos observá-los com frequência suficiente antes que seus valores ideais possam ser determinados.
+Em outras palavras, a taxa de aprendizado diminui muito lentamente para recursos freqüentes ou muito rapidamente para recursos pouco frequentes.

 A possible hack to redress this issue would be to count the number of times we see a particular feature and to use this as a clock for adjusting learning rates.
 That is, rather than choosing a learning rate of the form $\eta = \frac{\eta_0}{\sqrt{t + c}}$ we could use $\eta_i = \frac{\eta_0}{\sqrt{s(i, t) + c}}$.
 Here $s(i, t)$ counts the number of nonzeros for feature $i$ that we have observed up to time $t$.
 This is actually quite easy to implement at no meaningful overhead.
 However, it fails whenever we do not quite have sparsity but rather just data where the gradients are often very small and only rarely large.
 After all, it is unclear where one would draw the line between something that qualifies as an observed feature or not.

 Adagrad by :cite:`Duchi.Hazan.Singer.2011` addresses this by replacing the rather crude counter $s(i, t)$ by an aggregate of the squares of previously observed gradients.
 In particular, it uses $s(i, t+1) = s(i, t) + \left(\partial_i f(\mathbf{x})\right)^2$ as a means to adjust the learning rate.
 This has two benefits: first, we no longer need to decide just when a gradient is large enough.
 Second, it scales automatically with the magnitude of the gradients.
 Coordinates that routinely correspond to large gradients are scaled down significantly, whereas others with small gradients receive a much more gentle treatment.
 In practice this leads to a very effective optimization procedure for computational advertising and related problems.
 But this hides some of the additional benefits inherent in Adagrad that are best understood in the context of preconditioning.